andreabradpitto/Experimental-robotics-laboratory/assignment3/README.md

 The dog starts in the **Sleep** state.<br/>
 In the **Sleep** state, the robot goes to sleep once he gets back home.
 It relies on the [move_base](http://wiki.ros.org/move_base) algorithm in order to move in the environment, and it does so by implementing an action client and asking it to reach the coordinates corresponding to home.<br/>

 In the **Normal** state, the robot wanders randomly, by feeding the move_base algorithm with randomly generated positions.
 If, while moving around, the robot detects a new room/ball, it reaches it and stores the corresponding position.
 At any time, a play command can be received by the human: if so happens, the robotic dog transitions to the Play state.
 Every newly detected room, along with its subsequent data collection process, consumes robot battery.
 If the battery gets depleted, the robot goes to sleep, by transitioning to the **Sleep** state.<br/>

 In the **Play** state, using the move_base algorithm, the robotic dog, gets back home (i.e. close to the human), then starts listening for the room request.
-Once received, it checks via a service implemented in [ball_server.py](scripts/ball_server.py) which are the corresponing ball coordinates to reach.
+Once received, it checks which is the corresponing ball color to reach.
 If the ball is not yet in the dog's database, it shifts to the Find state.
-If the ball has been seen before the dog starts moving to the chosen room, still relying on move_base.
+If the ball has been seen before, the dog starts moving to the chosen room, while still relying on move_base.
 After reaching that position, it comes back to the user, again via move_base: whenever this process is completed, some battery is consumed.
 Furthermore, I assumed that a single cycle of this state consumes slightly more battery, on average, than one of the **Normal** state; for this reason, the threshold of remaining battery before going back to the **Normal** state is higher than in the previous case (i.e. from **Normal** to **Sleep**): this also allows me to make sure that the robot can go to sleep before completely depleting its battery.<br/>

 Lastly, in the **Find** state, the robotic dog looks for the goal ball, determined in the **Play** state.
 In order to do so, this state relies on the explore_lite algorithm; a service client sends a flag to the server, which corresponds to the signal the server itself is waiting it order to run the above mentioned algorithm.
 The code of the algorithm, which is contained inside the Explore class (see [explore.cpp](src/explore.cpp)), has been adjusted with the inclusion of a method able to handle requests coming from this node.
 The exploration algorithm keeps running until [dog_vision.py](scripts/dog_vision.py) stops its execution, i.e. a new ball has been found.
 If the new ball is indeed the goal one, the robot eventually gets back to the **Play** state.
 The human will then immediately call the dog back to its position, and another **Play** state cycle can begin.<br/>
 <br/>